Medical Prescription

 Cholesterol

 Topping the list is Atorvastatin, brand name Lipitor, commonly known as a statin.
 The drug is used to lower and keep in check the level of cholesterol in our system.
 To provide some scope, in 2019, 112,000,000 precriptions for 25,000,000 people were written in the US.
 Doing some calculations, the numbers show 15% of the population over the age of 40 are on this particular statin and other statins exist.
 The rationale for the use is the following: Cholesterol is the culprit in the formation of atherosclerosis, otherwise known as plaques in arteries which when large enough will narrow arterial vessels.
 The narrowing blocks the flow of oxygen-carrying blood leading to heart attack and stroke.
 The absence of oxygen spells damage and death, be it tissues, muscles, organs or our whole self.
 Unlike most symptoms, the first symptom, meaning information from our senses, of plaque formation could be sudden death.
-Fortunately, the more common symptom, or informing experience, of arterial blockage is angina – chest pain due to decrease blood flow to heart muscle.
+Fortunately, the more common symptom, or informing experience of arterial blockage is angina – chest pain due to decreased blood flow to heart muscle.
 So, use the medication to prevent the possibility of a possible, future serious cardiovascular (heart) or cerebrovascular (brain) event.

 Thyroid